VentureUnknown/ventureunknown.github.io/_posts/2014-11-06-docker-exec-devops-and-debugging.md

 categories: infrastructure docker debugging
 ---

 The new [Docker Exec](https://docs.docker.com/reference/commandline/cli/#exec) command (available in Docker version 1.3+) allows users to run any command in any running container.
 These commands can either run in the background, or in the foreground.
 The canonical example given is to run bash in a container to do debugging.

-For example, this week I was working on a container and debugging with a run command like this:
+To give a real example, this week I was refactoring a container and saw that my scripted debug command looked like this:

 {% highlight bash %}
 docker run -p 127.0.0.1:2200:22 -p 80:80 \